lodqa/graphfinder/README.md

 GraphFinder
 ==========

-GraphFinder is a ruby class to find the graphs that match a graph pattern in a flexible way.
+GraphFinder is a ruby class of which the instances are to find subgraphs from a RDF graph in a very flexible way.
-It assumes that the content of a SPARQL endpoint is accessible only through SPARQL queries, i.e., the entire graphs are not accessible.
-Thus, instead of implementing a graph search algorithm, it generates a series of SPARQL queries and consults the SPARQL endpoint with them.
+It assumes that an RDF graph is accessible only through SPARQL, i.e., the entire graphs are not accessible.
+Thus, instead of implementing a normal graph search algorithm, it generates a bunch of SPARQL queries to consults the SPARQL endpoint with.

-It is a generalization of RelFinder.
+It is a generalization of the RelFinder algorithm.

-It does not include graphical rendering.
+For details of the operation, you are referred to
+* Jin-Dong Kim and Kevin Bretonnel Cohen, “Triple Pattern Variation Operations for Flexible Graph Search”, Proceedings of the 1st international workshop on Natural Language Interfaces for Web of Data (NLIWoD), 2014. [link](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxubGl3b2QyMDE0fGd4OjYyYjVkNTU2MjVjYjUyMzI)

 Initialize
 ----------